 A YouTube stuntman buries himself alive for 24 hours in a box stuffed with provisions—and a camera.
-On IGTV, a globally revered musician hosts an intimate concert.
-A gamer on Twitch streams a battle royale to thousands from her bedroom.
-And a writer leaves their role with a major publisher to launch on Substack and self-publish a book.
+On Instagram Live, a globally revered musician hosts an intimate concert.
+And a gamer on Twitch streams a battle royale to thousands from her bedroom.

 This is the creator economy, where stars are self-made in suburban living rooms and millions of fans peek through the curtains.

-So, how do creators retain what they’ve built?
-Ownership.
-Anchoring their brand to owned channels allows creators to build communities that are platform agnostic.
-And with lines between the creator economy and entrepreneurship blurring, these independent creators are having a moment.
+Many are now anchoring their brands to owned channels and building platform-agnostic communities.
+And with lines between the creator economy and entrepreneurship blurring, independent creators are having a moment.

-The phenomenon often called “the business of influence” has been growing for more than a decade, but its roots can be traced back even earlier.
+The phenomenon of the creator economy has been growing for more than a decade, but its roots can be traced back even earlier.
 In the late 1990s, Web 2.0 ushered in an era of user-generated content and interactivity, and the rise of mobile contributed to always-on internet consumption.
 Blogging platforms came first, evolving from online diaries to one-person media machines, feeding these “extremely online” audiences.

-The arrival of monetization options like ads and brand sponsorships allowed some to live on blogging alone, amassing audiences that rivaled major media publications.
-Huffington Post and BuzzFeed were some of the first to adopt the spirit of the blog as a formal media property.
+Monetization options like ads and brand sponsorships allowed some to live on blogging alone, amassing audiences that rivaled major media publications.
+Huffington Post and BuzzFeed were among the first to adopt the spirit of the blog as a formal media property.
 “Real people” began to appear in major ad campaigns, replacing traditional celebrity endorsements, and the early signs of modern influencer marketing emerged.

 But that number is exponentially bigger if we consider the entire ecosystem.
 “People look at a very successful creator and don’t realize how many team members are behind them,” says creator Samir Chaudry, one half of the filmmaker duo Colin and Samir.
 These behind-the-scenes roles are key to helping creators transform personal brands into mature companies.